Struggling to fit three booster seats across your back seat? You’re not alone.

 Types Of Booster Seats

-There are three main types of booster seats: backless, high-back, and combination seats.
-Backless boosters are slim and good for fitting three across.
+There are three main types of booster seats: backless, high-back, and combination seats. high-back vs backless booster guides are slim and good for fitting three across.
 High-back boosters offer more support and head protection.
 Combination seats grow with your child and work as harness seats too.
 Pick the type that suits your child’s age and your car space.

 Measuring Your Vehicle’s Back Seat